ken7253/urlQuery/README.md

     dataType: object
     =>  {"string": "hoge", "boolean": ture, "number": "000"}
     dataType: other
-    =>  error: urlQuery.data argument is not a valid value.
+    =>  error: urlQueryUtil.data argument is not a valid value.

 =============================================  */
 ```